Gettysburg College

 We provide made-to-order menu items, allergen free

-We are currently using "purple" kitchen utensils (to identify allergen free) to reduce cross contact
+We use "purple" kitchen utensils (to identify allergen free) to reduce cross contact

 We have our peanuts, nuts, and peanut butter covered in a designated point of service